Freedom Square, Tallinn

-Freedom Square (Vabaduse väljak) is a public square in central Tallinn, the capital city of Estonia.
-It is the venue for several state functions as well as concerts.
-It is located just outside the southern boundary of medieval Tallinn Old Town.
-Significant landmarks in the square include the St. John's Church (built 1862–1867) and the Victory Column (2009) commemorating the 1918–1920 Estonian War of Independence.
+Freedom Square (Vabaduse väljak) is a plaza on the southern end of the Old Town in Tallinn, Estonia, where state functions and various concerts take place.

+It is bounded on the east by St. John's Church (built 1862–67), on the south by Kaarli Boulevard and an underground shopping center (2008–09), and on the west by a Victory Column (2009) commemorating the Estonian War of Independence 1918–1920.

 Design

 The current design was created by the architects Tiit Trummal, Veljo Kaasik, and Andres Alver.
 Before 2010, it was a parking lot.
 It has an area of 7752 m2 and measures approximately 110 x 75 m.